Equipment

 Banded pull-ups involve performing a traditional pull-up with the assistance of a resistance band.
 The band helps offset some of your body weight, making the movement easier.

-This is a great pull-up alternative for those who aren’t strong enough to do a pullup on their own.
+This is a great pull-up alternative for those who aren’t strong enough to do a pull up on their own.

 I’ll walk you through exactly how to set up and perform banded pull-ups, what type of bands to use, and how to incorporate this movement into your workout plan.